 Food manufacturers are increasingly coming under pressure to help tackle rising obesity levels across the nation.

-The report provides a review of the latest news and key events in the global bakery & cereals market during January 2014.
-Summary Using this report, marketers will effectively gain an insight into th...
+The report provides a review of the latest news and key events in the global confectionery market during February....

 Egyptians’ daily diet tends not to be particularly healthy, meaning that there is considerable interest in vitamins and dietary supplements in the country.
 Around 50% of children do not receive suffic...

 - Nestle catering for an ageing global population

 - What post-Brexit trade with the EU could look like

 - Unilever is "working harder" in tough environment